- Pelvic ultrasound is a way to take pictures of the pelvic organs.

 - The procedure isn’t painful, but you may be uncomfortable until you can go to the bathroom.

-A pelvic ultrasound is a way to take pictures of the pelvic organs of a female and is usually done to look at the uterus, ovaries, fallopian tubes, kidneys and the bladder.
+A pelvic ultrasound is a way to take pictures of the pelvic organs in a female and is usually done to look at the uterus, ovaries, fallopian tubes, kidneys and the bladder.
 An ultrasound may help your health care provider figure out the cause of your pain, lack of periods, or irregular periods, the position of an IUD or if you are pregnant.

 How should I prepare for a pelvic ultrasound?